crisfervil/blog/source/_drafts/MB-200-notes.md

 https://docs.microsoft.com/en-us/power-platform/admin/enable-onedrive-for-business

 # Dynamics 365 App for Outlook

+The Dynamics 365 App for Outlook is the only client that can track from Outlook for MAC.

 ## To push the app to users
 * Go to Settings > Dynamics 365 App for Outlook.